Suryasgithub1/YouTube-Clone-ReactJs/README.md

-**This YouTube clone offers a familiar layout with a sidebar, dynamic searching, and has all the basic functionality of the original domain **
+<span style="font-weight: 700;">This YouTube clone offers a familiar layout with a sidebar, dynamic searching, and has all the basic functionality of the original domain.</span>**Built With**
-**Built With**

 This project was built using these technologies.